smanolloff/smanolloff.github.io/_projects/vcmi-gym.md

 Going on with the manual playthrough, I was pleased to find out that MMAI had learned a handful of important tactical moves, such as:
-- actively trying to block shooters
+- actively trying to block enemy shooters
 - not attacking "sleeping" units (paralyzed, petrified, etc.) to avoid waking them up
-- repositioning blocked shooters instead of using their (weaker) melee attack
+- repositioning its own blocked shooters instead of using their weak melee attack
-- staying out of enemy shooters' range, for the first few rounds
+- staying out of enemy shooters' range, for the first few rounds at least

-On the other hand, on some occasions it was still making bad decisions, althoughsuch it occurred rarely now:
+On the other hand, on some occasions it was still making bad decisions, although such occurred rarely now:
 - may still play too defensively, waiting for the enemy to attack first, never taking the initiative
 - may take "baits", attacking cheap enemy units thrown forward, exposing its own